-16. Upon the tabling of a report regarding a statutory instrument before the County Assembly, the statutory instrument shall, if the County Assembly passes a resolution that the statutory instrument is void, stand revoked.
+16. Upon the tabling of a report regarding a statutory instrument before the County Assembly, the statutory instrument shall, if the County Assembly passes a

+Resolution of county assembly. resolution that the statutory instrument is void, stand revoked.

-17. Where the County Assembly adopts a report or a resolution that a statutory instrument is void, under section 16, the instrument shall stand revoked and the regulation making authority shall publish the revocation within fourteen days.
+17. Where the County Assembly adopts a report or a Revocation. resolution that a statutory instrument is void, under section 16, the instrument shall stand revoked and the regulation making authority shall publish the revocation within fourteen days.

-PART V-GENERAL PROVISIONS
+PART V- GENERAL PROVISIONS